15 Spectacular Holiday Light Displays in Pennsylvania

 Get into the spirit of the holiday season at the Winter Flower & Light Show at Phipps Conservatory in Pittsburgh!
 Go on a magical stroll through the vibrant holiday light displays throughout the Conservatory, and marvel at the holiday decor illuminating the Outdoor Garden.
-This enchanting celebration of the winter season will be open until Jan.
-8, 2017.
+This enchanting celebration of the winter season will be open starting Nov.
+23 until Jan.
+6, 2019.

 For must-see attractions in Pennsylvania, Check out VisitPA.com>> and use #PAHolidays in all of your social media posts to spread the cheer.